gravitational/teleport/docs/4.3/aws_oss_guide.md

 }
 EOF
 ```
-This will create a `.json` file locally, the below command should then be ran to create the role.
+This will create a `.json` file locally, the below command should then be run to create the role.

 ```bash
 $ aws iam create-role --role-name teleport-role --assume-role-policy-document file://teleport_assume_role.json